maptv/decalendar/docs/decalendar.md

 | 2     | 264:354 | 180:270 | 182:273 |
 | 3     | 354:78  | 270:360 | 273:364 |

+: The slices that represent the 4-part subyear units {#tbl-fourpart}

 ### Steps {#sec-steps}

 The `simple slices` (`start:stop`) described above are a type of time `segment`, an unbroken time interval.
 To break up a `simple slice` into a non-consecutive `series`, we can add a `step` value and create a `stepped slice` (`start:stop:step`). `Stepped slices` move in `step`-sized "steps" starting from `start`, skipping over $step-1$ items with each "step", keeping only items that are "stepped" on.
 In other words, `stepped slices` keep items whose index (zero-based position) in the `slice` is evenly divisible by `step`.
 A `step` value of 1 keeps every item, because every index is divisible by 1, and a `step` of 2 keeps every other item, those with even-numbered indexes. `Day 0` and every other third day in the year thereafter (`Day 3`, `Day 6`, etc.) can be represented by the `slice` `::3`.